Moving from DLA to PIP – what to do if your award is reduced or stopped

 However, there are things you need to think about before you do this.

-It’s important to be sure that you are able to pay the money back or you could end up in debt.
+It’s important to be sure that you’re able to pay the money back or you could end up in debt.

 Try to stay away from high cost borrowing like payday loans or logbook loans.

-The interest you will pay on these loans is very high and you could end up owing a lot of money if you don’t repay the loan on time.
+The interest you’ll pay on these loans is very high and you could end up owing a lot of money if you don’t repay the loan on time.